 This story is an example where a Polish court did something right and decided to order the return of two girls from Poland to Spain.
-The mother of 7 year old Nicole and 4 year old Daria, Iwona Czygier, decided to “return” to Poland, claiming to have received the permission of the Spanish father.
+The mother of 7-year-old Nicole and 4-year-old Daria, Iwona Czygier, decided to “return” to Poland, claiming to have received the permission of the Spanish father.
 The court decided differently.

 As this case indicates, both girls CAN be returned to Spain immediately, and the need for the appeal process to be finished is not required.
 This is something new, as far as I know.
-The case seems to be very typical: mother could not find herself in a new country, and after problems with the father of her children reached “the point of no return”, she packed both daughters and left Spain for Poland.
+The case seems to be very typical: mother could not find herself in a new country, and after problems with the father of her children reached “the point of no return” – she packed both daughters and left Spain for Poland.
 The parents are not married, but still, the Polish court in Suwalki decided that both girls must return back to Spain.
 Ms. Iwona Czygier, the mother, refuses to return with the girls back to Spain, as she sees no future for herself there.

 The article claims that both girls want to stay with the mother, and since she refused to go back with them, this qualifies as an exception included in article 13b of the Hague Convention.
-Article 13b gives courts right to refuse the order to return if
+Article 13b gives courts the right to refuse the order to return if

 there is a grave risk that his or her return would expose the child to physical or psychological